Google Business Profile Tips for Contractors

 Keep Your Information Consistent Everywhere

-Google cross-references your business information across the internet.
-Make sure your business name, address, phone number, and website URL are identical everywhere: your website, your GBP, Yelp, Yellow Pages, and any other directory.
+Make sure your business name, address, phone number, and website URL are identical everywhere: your website, your GBP, Yelp, Yellow Pages, your industry association listings, and any other directory where you're listed.

 Your GBP and Your Website Work Together

-Your GBP gets you into the map results.
-Your website gets you into the regular search results.
+Your Google Business Profile gets you into the map results.
+Your website gets you into the regular search results below the map.
 Together, they give you the best chance of being found.
-Neither one works as well alone as they do together.

 The Bottom Line